Green Lawn Cemetery (Columbus, Ohio): Huntington Chapel

 Green Lawn officials had long desired to build a chapel at the cemetery ever since its formation in 1848.
 A site was selected, but cemetery expansion made it less than ideal.
 A second site was selected, but again expansion rendered the site inappropriate.
 After the 1887 expansion, the board of directors felt secure enough to select a permanent location for the new chapel.
 Design and construction were put off until enough funds had been raised to erect a substantial building of excellent materials and workmanship.
 The fundraising effort neared completion in 1899, at which time the board selected architect Frank L. Packard to design the chapel.
 Packard was a natural choice, as he had advised the board for several years on the landscape design and aesthetics of the cemetery.

 This structure, originally called the Mortuary Chapel, was dedicated on November 11, 1902.
 The chapel is in the Renaissance Revival style, and features a rotunda capped in red vitrified tile.
 The dome bears a resemblance to the Ohio Statehouse (then still under construction).
 The structure rests on a bed of gravel 8 ft below the surface.
 The foundations are of concrete and stone, and arches of brick and concrete support the building above.
 The exterior walls are of white marble, while the interior walls are clad in "English vein" Italian marble.
 (Note: White Italian marble comes in three classes: Sicilian (also known as Bianco Chiaro), with cloudy and irregular veins; Statuary, which has no clouds or veins; and Vein.
 In the United States, Sicilian and Vein are lumped together into a single category, known as English vein.
 English vein is classified as grade one (no clouds, well-defined light or heavy veins), grade two (light clouds, with well-defined light or heavy veins), and grade three (clouds and veins, light or heavy, well- or ill-defined).)
-The main entry doors are bronze and flanked by Ionic columns, while the interior floor is a geometric pattern of black and white tile.
+The main entry doors were wood with an iron set of gates and flanked by Ionic columns, while the interior floor is a geometric pattern of black and white tile.
 The dome, made of leaded art glass, supported by interior pilasters of bronze and marble.